MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-adding-actions-to-a-page.md

 For more information about different types of actions and where to use them, see [Actions Overview](devenv-actions-overview.md).

 > [!TIP]
 > After you have added actions to a page, you can use Designer to alter the actions, like moving an action to or from a promoted category, hiding and action or action group, and more.
-For more information, see [Using Designer](devenv-inclient-designer.md).
+For more information, see [Use Designer](devenv-inclient-designer.md).

 ## To add Actions to a Page